Elementary coupling approach for non-linear perturbation of Markov processes with mean-field jump mechanims and related problems: Definitions and main results

-\end{prop} This will be proven in Section \ref{Section-NLTV} through a fixed point procedure.
-As far as the long time behaviour of the process is concerned, let us first state a simple result: \begin{assu} There exist $t_0,\alpha\geqslant 0$ such that for all $x,y\in E$,
+\end{prpstn} This will be proven in Section \ref{Section-NLTV} through a fixed point procedure.
+As far as the long time behavior of the process is concerned, let us first state a simple result: \begin{assu} There exist $t_0,\alpha\geqslant 0$ such that for all $x,y\in E$,